hwp9000/discord.js/README.md

     "logchannel": "YOUR LOG CHANNEL ID", // your log channel
 ```
 *note: you don't have to use a config file here, you can simply replace config.example with "ID HERE"*

-2. Navigate to your commands folder.
-3. Create a new file called clear.js.
-4. Copy Paste the following code:
 ```
 module.exports = {
+    //Depending on your command handler this may be different!
-    name: "clear",
+    name: "clear", // The name of the commands
-    args: true, // REQUIRE ARGS
-    async execute(client, message, args) {
+    args: true, // REQUIRE ARGS true = args are required false = args are not required async execute(client, message, args) {

         const Discord = require("discord.js");